kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 })();
 {% endprism %}

-We already know what the Tipue code is doing so let's break it down the "build the search box code"...
+We already know what the Tipue code is doing so let's look at the "build the search box code"...

 {% prism javascript %}
 var loadSearchBox = document.getElementById("searchbox"),